TreyE/vscode-asl-validator/README.md

 ## Known Issues

-Package size is far too large.
-I'm currently working on either a webpack build, or investigating a way to pull in less of Lodash.
+Package size is much smaller, but stil larger than I would like.

 ## Acknowledgements